browner12/reauthenticate/README.md

 The trait offers 2 methods:

-- `checkReauthorizationPassword()` - Checks the entered password against the known hash, and returns the requested URL if successful.
+- `checkReauthenticationPassword()` - Checks the entered password against the known hash, and returns the requested URL if successful.
 Returns `false` on failure.
-- `resetReauthorizationTimer()` - Stores the current time in the session as the last successful authentication.
+- `resetReauthenticationTimer()` - Stores the current time in the session as the last successful authentication.

 Now we will use this trait in our controller.